cemacrr/comet-licsar/source/software_version_control.rst

 Future Use Of Hosting Services
 ------------------------------

-There are opportunities for increased use of features offered by services such as GitLab and GitHub which could benefit the COMET LiCS code and its users.
+There are opportunities for increased use of features offered by services such as GitLab and GitHub which could benefit the COMET LiCSAR code and its users.

 This may include automated documentation building and deployment, or automated testing of code when changes are pushed to a Git repository.

 Some of these things may have an initial time cost, for example creating tests for the software, setting up the tasks to run the tests, and so on, but he benefits may be significant in the long run.

-It may also be worth considering how Git tags, software versioning and releases might be used effectively by the COMET LiCS project.
+It may also be worth considering how Git tags, software versioning and releases might be used effectively by the COMET LiCSAR project.
 For example, should there be a version of the software which directly corresponds to a version of the data set?

 Any additional software used as part of the processing, and scripts used to build these tools could also be stored in Git repositories, and this may allow easier duplication of the processing environment of different systems.